Visual Arts

 Visual Arts majors require 35 to 36 points.
 32 points must be completed within the Visual Arts program consisting of seven 3-point Visual Arts studio courses; two 4-point semesters in the Senior Project; one 3-point Colloquium course and one 3 to 4-point 20th Century Art History course.

 Students declare their majors online during the major declaration period in their sophomore year.
 After meeting with their college academic adviser, students must complete the majors worksheet and meet with the DUS to secure their signature.
 Please review the worksheet for detailed information regarding all Visual Arts major requirements.
+You can only access the worksheet with your Columbia email address.

 Joint Major in Visual Arts and Art History